-Not Fair: Australian Police Using Unmarked BMW 3 Police Car
+Not Fair: Australian Police Using Unmarked BMW M3 Police Car

 Less is known about the BMW M3 police car, except that it's unmarked but with conspicuously flashing red and blue lights.
 In case you need to know, the M3 can go sprint to 60 miles per hour (97 kilometers per hour) in just 3.9 seconds.
 It also has a limited top speed of 155 mph (249 kph) but if this police car comes with the M Driver's package, it can reach up to 174 (280 kph).
 Good luck outrunning that.

-While this unmarked M3 is already a menace for the criminals, posts within the Australian Police Vehicles group suggests that there are other powerful police vehicles in the Land Down Under.
-There's a Kia Stinger and even an M5.
+While this unmarked M3 is already a menace for the criminals, posts within the Australian Police Vehicles group suggest that there are other powerful police vehicles in the Land Down Under.
+They use a Kia Stinger there and even an M5 Competition.

 This isn't the first time we've seen incredibly fast machines enlisted as law enforcement vehicles.
 We've seen a Nissan GT-R donated to the Japanese police force before, and an ex-mafia Ferrari 458 Spider donated to Italian police.

-But out of all the police cars we've seen before, Dubai has the fastest ones, which include a Bugatti Veyron and a Lamborghini Aventador.
+But out of all the police cars we've seen, Dubai has the fastest ones, which include a Bugatti Veyron and a Lamborghini Aventador.
 It's going to be hard to top that, really.